 However, in the recent past, a slow but steady shift in agricultural land use on the peninsula could be observed.
-Arable farm land has expanded at the expense of grassland from about 24% of the entire agriculturally used land on the peninsula in 1991 to approximately 60% in 2008 (Schleupner & Link 2009).
+Arable farm land has expanded at the expense of grassland from about 24 % of the entire agriculturally used land on the peninsula in 1991 to approximately 60 % in 2008 (Schleupner & Link 2009).
 The arable farm land is increasingly used to grow vast amounts of corn.
 The main reasons for the increase in area used for the production of corn are not only the growing demand for silage maize used for fed cattle that is held in barns.
 Also, there is a rising demand for corn for the continuously expanding bioenergy production.
 In 2007, there were already four biogas fermentation plants on the peninsula with additional plants being planned (Nehls 2007).
 All these need large amounts of biomass as input, which generally is produced in the vicinity of the plants in order to reduce transportation costs.

 The substantial conversion of grassland in recent years is mainly a consequence of the European policy to promote the production of bioenergy.
 Farmers received financial assistance for investments into infrastructure to produce electricity from biomass.
 It will have to be seen whether the seemingly large economic potential of bioenergy production in this region of Schleswig-Holstein can be realized in the long run.
 Nonetheless, a continued trend towards an unregulated expansion of this economic activity may have negative impacts on key ecological functions and the characteristics of the landscape (Ott et al. 2008).
 Figure 2 illustrates how the landscape appearance on Eiderstedt changes if areas that used to be grassland are subsequently used for corn production.
-The production of bioenergy is only sustainable as long as there is no negative influence on the appearance and functionality of the landscape itself that leads to concurrent negative impacts on other uses of the land.
-A sole focus on bioenergy production in land use decisions is likely to have adverse effects that offset the positive traits of generating energy from renewable sources.
+The production of bioenergy is only sustainable as long as there is no negative impacts on other uses of the land.

-Fig. 2: The appearance of the landscape of Eiderstedt: (a) with grassland management, and (b) with corn cultivation (photos by C. Schleupner)
+Figure 2: The appearance of the landscape of Eiderstedt: (a) with grassland management, and (b) with corn cultivation (photos: C. Schleupner).